theJonathanXue/theJonathanXue/README.md

 You can click the Preview link to take a look at your changes.
 --->

-- I am an upcoming graduate (May 2025) at the University of Waterloo, currently studying Computer Science.
+- I am Computer Science student at the University of Waterloo
 - I love building web tools using React.
 - In the past, I have interned at various-sized companies as a Software developer working with React, Firebase, Redux... to develop data-rich web applications